Extraltodeus/advanced-loopback-for-sd-webui/README.md

 ### End note

 For now the script does not output a video immediatly.
 Just the images.
 I personnaly use ffmpeg to put it all together.
-A dedicated script could come.